Thandeka Zulu: Early life and education

-Thandeka grew up singing and dancing in a small township in the northern city of Durban, KwaZulu-Natal called Hambanathi in Tongaat.
-She schooled at Nkosibomvu Secondary School in Tongaat, KwaZulu-Natal, where she matriculated.
+Thandeka grew up singing and dancing in a small township in oThongathi, KwaZulu-Natal named Hambanathi.
+She schooled at Nkosibomvu Secondary School in oThongathi where she matriculated.

 Career

 In 2012, she joined a Durban-based music group called Afrosoul which was formed in the year 2000.
 After her debut in AfroSoul, Thandeka appeared in a film Kwaito Church Service 2 (2013) also played Pearl on eTV drama series The girl is mine.
 She made a major impact in South Africa with the portrayal of Nombuso in the South African telenovela Uzalo.
 Thandeka Zulu(Played Nombuso) was accused of having a bad attitude at work and was fired from Uzalo.